gottmic/lecroydso/docs/source/api/dsoconnection.rst

 .. _api_dsoconnection:

+.. py:module:: lecroydso

 DSO Connection
 --------------

 DSOConnection is an interface for connecting to LeCroyDSO communication library.
+Any new connection object should implement these interfaces.

-.. autoclass:: lecroydso.DSOConnection
+.. autoclass:: DSOConnection
     :members:
     :inherited-members:
     :exclude-members: